ygda-org/programming-guide/README.md

 > Alternatively, you can use the [Godot Web Editor](https://editor.godotengine.org/releases/4.3.stable/godot.editor.html).
 Use this as a last resort if you cannot download the engine on your device, as there are some functions that will be inaccessible.
 The web editor is also on version 4.3, which should work for this tutorial.
 We really highly recommend you use the local editor, though.*

 > Godot uses **Semantic Versioning**, meaning the numbers in order describe major releases, minor releases, and patches respectively.
 It's formatted like this: **MAJOR.MINOR.PATCH**.
-New minor versions might have some breaking changes, but new patches are often just bug fixes or small improvments that shouldn't break anything.
+New minor versions might have some breaking changes, but new patches are often just bug fixes or small improvements that shouldn't break anything.

 ### 2. Download the assets